Zhang Jinghui: Biography

 Zhang Jinghui was born in Tai'an, southwest of Mukden, Liaoning Province.
 The area was a battlefield in the First Sino-Japanese War and he joined the Honghuzi irregular cavalry forces of the Manchurian warlord Zhang Zuolin at an early age.
-These forces were recruited as mercenaries by the Japanese during the Russo-Japanese War of 1904-05.
+These forces were recruited as mercenaries by the Japanese during the Russo-Japanese War of 1904–05.

 In the final years of the Qing dynasty, Zhang Zuolin was appointed Viceroy of Three Northeast Provinces with his base at Fengtian, and with the Xinhai Revolution managed to obtain recognition of his forces as part of the new Republic of China military.
-At that time he was appointed commander of the Beiyang Army’s 27th Infantry Brigade.
+At that time, he was appointed commander of the Beiyang Army’s 27th Infantry Brigade.
 However, with the death of Yuan Shikai in 1916, the Beiyang Army split into several mutually hostile factions.

 Zhang Jinghui deserted Zhang Zuolin to join Wu Peifu's Zhili clique.
-He later rejoined Zhang Zuolin and served as his Minister of War in the Beiyang Government from May 1926 to June 1927 and as Minister of Enterprises in the National Pacification Army Government from June 1927 to June 1928.
-Within a year he was appointed governor of the Harbin and China Eastern Railway Special District in northern Manchuria.
+He later rejoined Zhang Zuolin and served as his Minister of War in the Beiyang Government from May 1926 to June 1927 and as Minister of Industry in the National Pacification Army Government from June 1927 to June 1928.
+Within a year, he was appointed governor of the Harbin and China Eastern Railway Special District in northern Manchuria.
 However, following the death of Zhang Zuolin in the Huanggutun Incident on 4 June 1928, Zhang Jinghui’s relations with his son and successor, Zhang Xueliang, deteriorated.
 Nevertheless, both men participated in a national unity conference called by Kuomintang leader Chiang Kai-shek in January 1929 in Nanjing.

 However, the political balance was changed after the Mukden Incident and the successful invasion of Manchuria by the Japanese Kwantung Army in 1931.
 Zhang called a conference in his office on 27 September 1931 to organize an "Emergency Committee of the Special District", with the goal of achieving the secession of Manchuria from China.
 Following the expulsion of pro-Kuomintang Gen. Ma Zhanshan from Qiqihar, Zhang proclaimed his territory to be self-governing and was inaugurated as governor on 7 January 1932.
 Uncertain of the intentions of the Soviet Union to the north, and unable to withstand the Japanese military presence to the south, Zhang reached an agreement with the Japanese and accepted an appointment as governor of Heilongjiang Province in the new Japanese-run state of Manchukuo.
-His refusal, though, to leave his stronghold in Harbin to take up residence in Qiqihar created friction with the Kwangtung Army leadership.
+His refusal, though, to leave his stronghold in Harbin to take up residence in Qiqihar created friction with the Kwantung Army leadership.
 However, when Ma Zhanshan agreed to terms with the Japanese on 14 February 1932 in exchange for the post of Governor of Heilongjiang Province, Zhang was set aside.
 Ma revolted in April 1932 and Zhang took his place as Minister of Defense of the Empire of Manchukuo.